 Speaking about modulators, most advanced synths such as Serum and Massive have pretty complex ways of carrying out and routing modulation.
 But what I love about Circle2 is how easy it is to modulate a parameter and hear how each modulator changes the sound.
 To modulate a parameter, simply drag the “circle” at the top left of the modulator and place it on an empty circle below a parameter.
 Hovering the circle over the parameter auditions how the modulator affects the sound.

 A beginner producer can design patches quickly with Circle2’s easy-to-navigate interface.
 In fact, we have a few guides to get you started on creating Circle2 patches within a matter of minutes.

 2. It sounds great

 Don’t let Circle2’s playful interface fool you.
 The synth is capable of some unique sounds with the implementation of VPS oscillator wave shapes.
-Like many of the top tier synths, Circle2 has a bunch of effects such as distortion, echo, delay and unique filters such as a “mouth filter” to enhance your sound.
+Like many of the top-tier synths, Circle2 features a bunch of effects such as distortion, echo, and delay, in addition to unique filters such as a “mouth filter” to enhance your sound.

-It also has an amazing selection of wavetables that can create gritty sounds that you want to cut through the mix.
+It also has an amazing selection of wavetables that can create gritty sounds that cut through any mix.

 At Splice, we offer Circle2 on our Rent-to-Own program for $7.99 a month.
-Rent-to-Own allows you pay monthly for a plugin or instrument till you own the software outright.
+Rent-to-Own allows you to pay monthly for a plugin or instrument until you own the software outright.
 Once you own it, you stop paying and get the full license for the plugin.

 Circle2 will take about 16 consecutive payments for you to own the plugin outright.
 With Rent-to-Own, you have the added flexibility of pausing your subscription and resuming where you left off.

-If you are a beginner looking to start dabbling in synthesis, why not give Circle2 a try?
+If you’re a beginner looking to start dabbling in synthesis, why not give Circle2 a try?
 You can try it free for 3 days and then start your monthly payments at $7.99 a month.